invoke-ai/InvokeAI/docs/contributing/frontend/WORKFLOWS.md

 When a field is annotated as a list of a single type, the schema object has an `items` property.
 They may be a schema object or reference object and must be parsed to determine the item type.

-We use the item type for field type name, adding `isCollection: true` to the field type.
+We use the item type for field type name.
+The cardinality is `"COLLECTION"`.

-##### Collection or Scalar Types
+##### Single or Collection Types

 When a field is annotated as a union of a type and list of that type, the schema object has an `anyOf` property, which holds a list of valid types for the union.

-After verifying that the union has two members (a type and list of the same type), we use the type for field type name, adding `isCollectionOrScalar: true` to the field type.
+After verifying that the union has two members (a type and list of the same type), we use the type for field type name, with cardinality `"SINGLE_OR_COLLECTION"`.

 ##### Optional Fields